 Before delving into this topic, it is important to first establish what Integrated Surveillance in Financial Services is.
 For some firms, integrated means stitching together different data sets to improve alerts with better data.
 For others, it means managing global rules and all of an organisations’ surveillance obligations through a single platform.
 While there are varying definitions and opinions, we like to look at Integrated Surveillance to overlay complex data sets (such as eComms, vComms, trades, order, market data and more) to enhance compliance monitoring and develop cross-business insight.

-According to experts at the 1LoD eComms Surveillance Deep Dive, Integrated Surveillance is something most sell-side firms are now actively investing in.
+According to experts at the 1LoD eComms Surveillance Deep Dive in 2021, Integrated Surveillance is something most sell-side firms are actively investing in.

 It was noted repeatedly, however, that Integrated Surveillance will have limited business value unless firms are able to fundamentally combine infrastructure and data in a scalable manner.

 Because of the sheer volume and scale of data produced today and the number of existing and new platforms and systems that process this data, a superficial and patchworked solution for managing different data sources is not sustainable.

 Essentially, if Integrated Surveillance in Financial Services is approached purely for the purpose of improving risk detection – this does not justify the huge investment required to successfully integrate complex data sets.
 However, if firms think about how to build long-term capabilities for combining data for the wider purpose of organising information – this has substantial value in terms of opening opportunities in other parts of the business.

 While regulators do not specify that surveillance needs to be carried out holistically, they are increasingly interested in seeing firms adopt a more integrated framework for dealing with data.
 This pressure will only increase as technology evolves and regulators themselves enhance their own data management capabilities.